simpler-io/agile-working-agreement/README.md

 #### Story Grooming

-Story grooming is an excercise between the Product Owner and the development team.
+Story grooming is an exercise between the Product Owner and the development team.

-The **Product Owner's responsibility** is to set/cummunicate goals, and curate a prioritized list of stories to meet those goals for the following 2 iterations.
+The **Product Owner's responsibility** is to set/communicate goals, and curate a prioritized list of stories to meet those goals for the following 2 iterations.
 The Product Owner presents to the development team each story with and idea of acceptance criteria.
-Acceptance criteria outlines details necessary to ensure that the feature successfully fullfils it's business requirements.
+Acceptance criteria outlines details necessary to ensure that the feature successfully fulfills it's business requirements.

-The **development team's responsiblity** is to ask for any clarification and details that they need in order to properly weight the story.
+The **development team's responsibility** is to ask for any clarification and details that they need in order to properly weight the story.

 #### Iteration Kickoff